jerryjappinen/scam/README.md

 })
 ```

-See the [demo project](https://github.com/Eiskis/scam-demo/blob/master/index.js) for a better sample.
+See the [demo project](https://github.com/Eiskis/scam-demo/blob/master/index.js) for a better example.

 ## Schema